Waste reduction

 The arrow (–>) following any refused material indicates where to dispose of that material.

-- Cooking oils –> Ecocentre
+- Cooking oils –> Ecocentre or City's special collection

 - Electronic and computer equipment –> City’s electronic waste drop-off point